 To see your system’s partition information, click on Storage in the left pane.

 Also, you can see the network-related information by clicking on Networking.

 Click on the Services.
 You should see all system services.

 From the Applications, you should see all installed applications.

 Click on the Software Updates.
 You should see all available updates.

 Also, you can connect to your server’s command-line interface by clicking on the Terminal.

 Cockpit is a powerful and lightweight tool that can help users to configure their systems faster.
 It is not meant to replace configuration management tools like Ansible, but it helps to simplify trivial tasks.
-It doesn’t get in the way, break configuration files, impose any opinion, and it has security in mind.
+It doesn’t get in the way, break configuration files, or impose any opinion, and it has security in mind.

 Hope you enjoy this guide How To Install Cockpit on Ubuntu 22.04.